vernonclarke/SPNfinal/README.md

    Navigate to directory containing NEURON mechanisms.

-   For instance if `SPNfinal` is in documents folder in OS, mechanisms are located in `cd/documents/SPNfinal/mechanisms/single`.
+   For instance if `SPNfinal` is in documents folder in MacOS, mechanisms are located in `cd/documents/SPNfinal/mechanisms/single`.

    Mechanisms are then compiled by entering `nrnivmodl` or `mknrndll`.